 When an interconnected power production source, such as a PV system or a wind system, is connected to the supply side of the service disconnect, the conductors connecting this system must have overcurrent protection within 10 feet of their connection to the service conductors/bus.
-Normally, an AC disconnect with overcurrent protection can be installed within the 10 foot limit.
+Normally, an AC disconnect with overcurrent protection are be installed within the 10 foot limit.
 If however this disconnect with overcurrent protection is not installed within 10 feet of the connection point, then it is permitted to use cable limiters (or a current-limiting circuit breaker) to connect the Interconnected Electric Power Production source (normally a PV system or wind system) ahead of the service disconnect/overcurrent protection.
-The cable limiters provide short-circuit protection for these conductors.
-Installing cable limiters on the supply side of the service disconnect is permitted in 230.82.
+The cable limiters on the supply side of the service disconnect is permitted in 230.82.